- Mattie Robertson, Principal, Harbor Teacher Preparation Academy, Wilmington, CA

 - Joyce Mitchell, Member Emeritus/Director of High School Initiatives, Memphis City Schools, Memphis, TN

-- Deborah Shanley, Dean of School of Education, Brooklyn College, Brooklyn, NY
+- Deborah Shanley, Interim Dean of School of Education, Lehman College

 The Executive Board meets biannually at the winter and summer conferences.
 The Executive Board consists of the Executive Director, Dr. Cecilia Cunningham, and nominated representatives drawn from a pool of active member Principals/Directors, emeritus members, and/or host college administrators.